GitauHarrison/notes/simple_whatsapp_chatbot.md

 FLASK_DEBUG=True

 ```

-We will store all our environment variables in `.flaskenv` file.

 Given that we have built this application following the principle of _separation of concerns_, we can run our application on the terminal: